Exact Rotating Wave Approximation: Example Effective Hamiltonians

 \section{Example Effective Hamiltonians}

 Assuming a completely analytic pulse envelope, here we give some concrete results.
-As discussed in Sec.~\ref{procedure}, the effective Hamiltonian (\ref{Heff1}) of order $1/\omega^N$, as given in Eq.~(\ref{Hseries}), can be obtained by starting with the RWA Hamiltonian (\ref{h0}), and then applying the recurrence relation (\ref{recursion}) repeatedly.
+As discussed in Sec.~\ref{procedure}, the effective Hamiltonian (\ref{Heff1}) of order $1/\omega^N$, as given in Eq.~(\ref{Hseries}), can be obtained by starting with the Hamiltonian (\ref{h0}) given in the rotating wave approximation, and then applying the recurrence relation (\ref{recursion}) repeatedly.
 The examples shown below are for the generic rotating-frame Hamiltonian (\ref{Hrot0}) and various limiting cases of vanishing parameters $\phi$ and $\Delta$.